zwets/kcst/README.md

 * Install

-  There is no need to install khc in a specific place, only that for `kcst` to find it, `khc` must be on PATH or in kcst's bin directory.
-At checkout, the symlink `bin/khc` points to `src/khc`, resolving this requirement.
+  There is no need to install `khc` in a specific place, only that for `kcst` to find it, `khc` must be on PATH or in kcst's bin directory.

-      # Symlink bin/khc to the compile binary src/khc
+      # Symlink bin/khc to the compiled binary src/khc
+      # Note: if you cloned the repository, this link will already be present
       cd bin
       ln -sf ../src/khc

-      # For convenience later prepend the kcst and khc bin directory to PATH
+      # For convenience in the steps below, put kcst and khc on the PATH
+      # In directory ./bin
       PATH="$PWD:$PATH"

 * Run `khc`